Senior Property Tax Work-Off

 You must own and occupy your property as a principal residence.
 If the property is subject to a trust, you must have legal title (you need to be one of the trustees and a beneficiary).

-You MUST provide the following documentation along with your application:
+You MUST provide the following documents, along with your application: